octocat/git-consortium/product-backlog.md

   * Note: Not everything has to be considered:
      * we don't need to know the most popular profile
      * it would be useful to a have a "most popular" box that listed the most popular articles, news items, or etc.
-* As a trainer who has finished teaching a Certification class, I can load an Excel file (first name, last name, email) into the site.

 ### What Is Git?